Machine Learning based Framework for Robust Price-Sensitivity Estimation with Application to Airline Pricing: Estimating Price-Sensitivity Parameters

-where the approximation is based on a first order Taylor series expansion of the exponential function around $\hat{P}_{i,t} = \mathbb{E}[P|\bs{X}]$ (details in Appendix \ref{sec:Appendix1}).
-For the price-sensitivity estimation task we are interested in, this approximation works reasonably well in practice given the relatively low variance values typically observed for the noise term in \eqref{eq:aux_sp} ($\sigma^2[\epsilon_{it}| \bs{X}_{it}]$).
+where the approximation is based on a first order Taylor series expansion of the exponential function around $\mathbb{E}[P|\bs{X}]$ (details in Section \ref{sec:Appendix1} of the Online Appendix).
+For the price-sensitivity estimation task we are interested in, this approximation works reasonably well in practice where the term $(\bs{\theta}^T W\sigma_{\epsilon_{it}})^2$ is small.